In today’s episode, I’m going to talk about how you can grow your business, even if you can’t afford to work with a coach yet.

 Hopefully you found this interesting and informative in helping to create some kind of strategy to ensure that you’re growing your business – even if you can’t afford to work with a VIP coach at this stage.

-If you’ve got any lightbulb moments from this or any questions, make sure you come into the Heart-Centred Soul Driven Entrepreneurs group and using #podcastaha, let me know you’ve been listening to episode number 205 and ask your question or share your comment, and we can continue the conversation over in the community.
+If you’ve got any lightbulb moments from this or any questions, make sure you come into the Heart-Centred Soul Driven Entrepreneurs group and using #podcastaha, let me know you’ve been reading episode number 205 and ask your question or share your comment, and we can continue the conversation over in the community.

 If you would like to get some of that free learning with an implementation focus to help you get your business off the ground as quickly as possible, I also have a great free resource for you!

-It’s my Fast-Track Your Start-Up training program.
+It’s my Fast-Track Your Start-Up free training.

 It’s totally free for you to come and join, and is at tashcorbin.com/fasttrack.
 So come on over and grab that free training, and let’s get your business bringing in some sales as quickly as possible, so you can get the support that you need to really magnify that growth and get your business booming.